MrFlynn/embedded-systems-machine-template/README.md

 $ cd output-vagrant/
 $ vagrant up
 ```
+4. Once the machine is running, login using the vagrant account.
+The default
+   password is `vagrant` (obviously change this to something more secure/less
+   obvious).

 _Note:_ if you get any network interface errors, edit the `Vagrantfile` in your
 output directory and edit the end of line 34 (the one beginning with